Frequently asked questions about MAM and app protection

 If an app C that has SDK version 7.1.9 is installed on the device, it will share the same PIN as app A.

 An app D built with 7.1.14 will share the same PIN as app B.

 If only apps A and C are installed on a device, then one PIN will need to be set.
 The same applies to if only apps B and D are installed on a device.

-What gets encrypted?
 Only data marked as "corporate" is encrypted according to the IT administrator's app protection policy.
 Data is considered "corporate" when it originates from a business location.
 For the Office apps, Intune considers the following as business locations: email (Exchange) or cloud storage (OneDrive app with a OneDrive for Business account).
-For line-of-business apps enlightened by the Intune App Wrapping Tool, all app data is considered "corporate."
+For line-of-business apps managed by the Intune App Wrapping Tool, all app data is considered "corporate."

 App experience on Android

 Why is the Company Portal app needed for Intune app protection to work on Android devices?

 Much of app protection functionality is built into the Company Portal app.
 Device enrollment is not required even though the Company Portal app is always required.
 For MAM-WE, the end user just needs to have the Company Portal app installed on the device.

 How do multiple Intune app protection access settings that are configured to the same set of apps and users work on Android?